-Over the time of GPU usage dust, dirt will accumulate on your GPU, and if you are not cleaning your GPU from time to time, then there is a very high probability that improper cooling will cause your GPU to overheat.
+Over time GPU usage dust, and dirt will accumulate on your GPU, and if you are not cleaning your GPU from time to time, then there is a very high probability that improper cooling will cause your GPU to overheat.

 Worn Out Thermal Paste

 According to Wikipedia, thermal paste is a thermally conductive chemical compound commonly used as an interface between heatsinks & heat sources such as high-power semiconductor devices.